MANUAL OF THE

 the Director.

-students admitted every year.
-The services of all operational and
+for students admitted every year.
+The services of all operational

-Maintenance Staff working in various departments are used for smooth
+and Maintenance Staff working in various departments are used for

-functioning of departments and to assist the Faculty/Students for the
+smooth functioning of departments and to assist the Faculty/Students

-training and conducting classes.
-Services of Administrative Staff are
+for the training and conducting classes.
+Services of Administrative

 4.2 Procedure followed in the decision making process including